South Carolina Lowcountry

 The Lowcountry (sometimes Low Country or just low country) is a geographic and cultural region along South Carolina's coast, including the Sea Islands.
 The region includes significant salt marshes and other coastal waterways, making it an important source of biodiversity in South Carolina.

-Once known for its slave-based agricultural wealth in rice and indigo, crops that flourished in the hot subtropical climate, the Lowcountry today is known for its historic cities and communities, natural environment, cultural heritage, and tourism industry.
-The communities in low countries are still heavily dominated by African American communities, such as the Gullah/Geechee people.
+Once known for its slave-based agricultural wealth in rice and indigo, crops that flourished in the hot subtropical climate, the Lowcountry is today known for its historic cities and communities, natural environment, cultural heritage, and tourism industry.
+Several dozen Native American tribes had inhabited the area, including the Cusabo (and sub tribes) and Etiwan.
+Demographically, the Lowcountry is still heavily dominated by African American communities, such as the Gullah/Geechee people.

+As of the 2020 census, the population of the Lowcountry was 1,167,139.